 The problem is that the alternatives proposed by STS are "sociologically homogeneous", meaning that all analytical explanatory categories are sociological categories: they usually require a mixed assortment of epistemological and ontological reductionisms.
 Our analysis has not shown that sociology is wrong in its descriptive method, rather that it formulates incomplete descriptions of Science and Technology (S&T) and it needs an extension of its explanatory-causal reach.
 This means that sociological analysis alone (even if aided by ethnogeography, literature, information technology and so on) cannot picture by means of its models the complexity of techno-scientific practice and development.
-Our exploration of sociological models, epistemological models and models integrating their respective explanatory matrices strongly suggests that no "monotheoretical" account of S&T practice and development can be an adequate account.
+Our exploration of sociological models, epistemological models and models integrating their respective explanatory matrices strongly suggests that no "mono-theoretical" account of S&T practice and development can be an adequate account.
 This is due to the complexity of technology as a system: although all the components of a system do interact, so as to suggest that we can explain their interaction by means of the same category of factors (social interests, say), a system approach also distinguishes between the different components allowing for internal analysis of individual parts as well as for particular interactions among single components selected from the whole system for the explanatory purpose at hand.
-Neither standard neopositivism nor social reductionism would allow for any of these distinctions.
-The idea is that no techno-scientific development or practice can be treated from a single perspective.
+Neither standard neo-positivism nor social reductionism would allow for any of these distinctions.
+The idea is that no technoscientific development or practice can be treated from a single perspective.
 Rather, their study requires an integration strategy able to integrate such a variegated field as STS.
-Specifically, we shall try to show that this is so by picturing the complexity of techno-science as a "perspective" system (in a sense very close to Giere's conception of "scientific perspectivism" - see his 2006), that is, as a complex system representing the varieties of the different angles from which a phenomenon can be understood as interacting component perspective subsystems.
+Specifically, we shall try to show that this is so by picturing the complexity of techno-science as a "perspective" system, that is, as a complex system representing the varieties of the different angles from which a phenomenon can be understood as interacting component perspective subsystems.